SashaFlores/HD-Wallet-Creation/README.md

-# Multi-Blockchain HD Wallet in Python
+# Multi-HD Wallet in Python

 ![newtons-coin-cradle](Images/newtons-coin-cradle.jpg)

-## Multiwallet - Step by Step Guide
+## HD-Wallet Creation- Step by Step Guide

 #### Race to capture the market